idarlm/imt3603-project/Reports/Thea.md

             rotation * Vector3.up);
     }
  ```
-The text UI reference is fetched by using serialzeField, (link til linje 7), and then there is a static variable called instance (link til linje 8) that will be set to the Txt UI.
-This code also has to sttic functions to show and close the text.
-Using static is something I consider good code.
-This way one can call these functions from other scripts to decide when you want to show the text.
-Both the ShowUI and CloseUI functions(link til funksjonane) makes sure that the instance is set before trying to update the text, so that if there is no instance ther will not be any errors.
-The ShowUI function could easily be improved by giving it a paramteter so that the text could be set to whatever best fits based on where the function is called, and no string given having a default string.
-As of now the text is hardcoded which I do not consider good code.
-Another thing that could possible improve the code is using an UI image instead of just text so that the text would be easier to read.
-And instead of just changing the text betweent he hardcoded text to a empty string, acticvating and disabling the text instead to save resources.
+The reference to the text UI is obtained using serialzeField ([Line 7]( https://github.com/idarlm/imt3603-project/blob/3e0b2834ba212859e982b9740c4ea8fd88c94f45/Assets/Scripts/UI/interactionTextUI.cs#L7)), and then assigned to a static variable named "instance” ([Line 8]( https://github.com/idarlm/imt3603-project/blob/3e0b2834ba212859e982b9740c4ea8fd88c94f45/Assets/Scripts/UI/interactionTextUI.cs#L8)).
+This script also includes two static functions, namely ShowUI ([Line 37-45]( https://github.com/idarlm/imt3603-project/blob/3e0b2834ba212859e982b9740c4ea8fd88c94f45/Assets/Scripts/UI/interactionTextUI.cs#L37-L45)) and CloseUI ([Line 51-50]( https://github.com/idarlm/imt3603-project/blob/3e0b2834ba212859e982b9740c4ea8fd88c94f45/Assets/Scripts/UI/interactionTextUI.cs#L51-L60)), which are called to display and hide the UI text.
+Declaring these functions as static simplifies their invocation from other scripts, facilitating control over the visibility of the text.
+Both functions ensure that the instance variable is not null before attempting to update the text, preventing potential errors when the no text UI exists.

+Although I consider the overall code good, there are areas that could be refined for further improvement.
+Specifically, the ShowUI function could benefit from a parameter, allowing dynamic text assignment based on the calling context, with a default string provided in case none is specified.
+Currently, the text is hardcoded, a practice I consider suboptimal.
+Additionally, instead of simply toggling between hardcoded text and an empty string, it may be more resource-efficient to activate and deactivate the text as needed.
+Furthermore, while it may not directly impact code quality, utilizing a UI image instead of plain text could possibly enhance the game by improving the readability of the displayed text ingame.

 ### [Loader.cs](https://github.com/idarlm/imt3603-project/blob/be708eb4057fefc8854ebd3d6d808fdda2d29a94/Assets/Scripts/UI/Loader.cs)